 Atlanta Airport has several lounges, but none have designated sleep rooms or rest areas.
 If you just want to relax in a comfortable seat, check out this list of lounges in our Atlanta Airport Guide that you can pay to access.

 Prefer some privacy and comfort?
 If you would like a good solid sleep between flights without the stress of going through security, a transit hotel is available.
-Minute Suites, located at Gate B16, has 5 private suites, equipped with a daybed, sheets, WiFi, TV, and a “nap audio” program.
+Minute Suites offer 10 private suites (5 each at Gate B16 and Gate T8, equipped with a daybed, sheets, WiFi, TV, and a “nap audio” program.
 Suites can be rented in hourly blocks and overnight.
 If the suites are full, you can rent an air mattress for $40, with no time limit.

 Pre-Security, the Atlanta Airport Marriott Gateway offers a more traditional hotel experience, connected to the airport terminal and accessible by ATL SkyTrain.

 See our Atlanta Airport Guide for information on other nearby hotels.